zdelrosario/evc-course-short/frontmatter/setup.md

 - [Course materials](https://github.com/zdelrosario/evc-course-short/archive/refs/heads/build.zip)

-This will download a file called `evc-course-build.zip`.
+This will download a file called `evc-course-short-build.zip`.
 Save this to a stable location on your computer; for instance, your Documents folder.

 # Python and Jupyter Installation
 <!-- ------------------------- -->